itsritikgoyal/itsritikgoyal/README.md

 # Hi, I'm Ritik Goyal 👋

-Automation Engineer with 3.5+ years of experience building scalable automation solutions and transitioning into AI-driven systems using Python and LLMs.
+Automation Engineer with 3.5+ years of experience building scalable automation solutions and transitioning into AI-powered automation  systems using Python and LLMs.

 ---